Iran: The agency’s evaluations are based on unreliable documents provided by the Zionist regime

 b) Comments on the report of the “background” section of the report (GOV/2024/8):

-9- Paragraph 2 of this report states : “Comprehensive evaluation of all safeguards-related information available to the Agency to ensure that there is no indication of diversion of declared nuclear material from peaceful nuclear activities, no indication of production or processing of undeclared nuclear material at declared facilities and off-site facilities (LOFs) ) and also there is no indication of undeclared nuclear materials and activities in a country with a comprehensive safeguards agreement, it is necessary”. “text-align:justify”>- Agency reference in footnote 4 of GOV/2024/8, as reflected in the Annual Safeguards Implementation Report (SIR), for those countries with the Comprehensive Safeguards Agreement (CSA) and the Protocol Appendices (AP) are applicable: “To ensure that there are no indications of undeclared nuclear material or activities in the country, the Agency shall assess the consistency of the country’s declared nuclear program with the results of the Agency’s verification activities under safeguards agreements.” relevant and additional protocols…”.
+9- Paragraph 2 of this report states : “Comprehensive evaluation of all safeguards-related information available to the Agency to ensure that there is no indication of diversion of declared nuclear material from peaceful nuclear activities, no indication of production or processing of undeclared nuclear material at declared facilities and off-site facilities (LOFs) ) and also there is no indication of undeclared nuclear materials and activities in a country with a comprehensive safeguards agreement, it is necessary”. “text-a..”>- Agency reference in footnote 4 of GOV/2024/8, as reflected in the Annual Safeguards Implementation Report (SIR), for those countries with the Comprehensive Safeguards Agreement (CSA) and the Protocol Appendices (AP) are applicable: “To ensure that there are no indications of undeclared nuclear material or activities in the country, the Agency shall assess the consistency of the country’s declared nuclear program with the results of the Agency’s verification activities under safeguards agreements.” relevant and additional protocols…”.

 – Considering that Iran’s commitment is only limited to the Comprehensive Safeguard Agreement (CSA), applying such an approach in The case of Iran is cause for concern.